MicaelOps/better_vpn/README.md

 - God, I fixed the issue of the better_vpn_user project not showing up in git.
 Wasnt hard at all!
 More git pushes will start showing up.
 - Have been doing heavy reading on the ClassifyFn of the Callout Driver because it appears to be where magic happens.
 - Only to find out that I have to go back to usermode to implement filter layers so it can communicate with my callout driver.
 Understandable dynamic but aaaah.
+- At some point if i get bored of writing the vpn, I will just jump to the server part of the vpn for more fun.
+- Also, hella scary how these applications can literally store ALL your network communication at will and we will never know about it until its leaked or someone decided to act as a crusader.
+- Most likely will never use a VPN service after this.
+All hail TOR.

 05/12/2025
 - Finally finished the user side load of the driver.